 Remember the TV show “Who’s Line is it Anyway?”
-It’s an improv show packed with wild and funny sketches, recorded in front of a live audience.
-The comedian actors and actresses are hilarious in this.
+It’s a comedy improv show packed with wild and funny sketches, recorded in front of a live audience.
+The comedian actors and actresses are hilarious.
 The show came to the US from the UK if I recall.
 Both series are side-splitters.

-Business can be a little comedic, too.
+Leading any organization can be a little comedic, too.
 Improvisation is unfortunately (or fortunately) the name of the game.
 Sometimes, this improvisation can be GREAT.
-It leads to opportunity, inspiration, new ideas and services and as a result new revenue, partnerships, jobs and so on.
+It leads to opportunity, inspiration, new ideas and services and – as a result – growth.

 But if all we do is improv, we can easily end up flailing.
 Spinning.
 Like a pinwheel in a tornado.

 What’s the balance between improv and planning (and executing the plan)?
 And, how do we strike the balance?

 I would never recommend a leaders improv every day, all day.
 Nor would I recommend that they draft and execute a plan without adjusting as you go.

 Dwight D. Eisenhower is quoted as saying, “Plans are nothing; planning is everything.”
 What this means is the act of preparation is what gets you ready to deal with the reality that unfolds.

 What this means to me is that finding the balance between improv and planning is critical.
 As a leader, we need to do both.
 Not only for ourselves, but for the team who depends upon our success.

 Here are 5 things that will work for you to be absolutely successful at both.

 - Make sure you have a vision.
 This may seem basic, but ask yourself, “What picture do I see before me when I think about my organization?”
 If you have a clear picture of it, ask your key leaders what they see as the vision.
 Do they agree with you?
 With each other?
 When the vision is clear you can move forward with confidence.